Hectares to Acres Converter

 Are hectares used in the UK?

 Officially yes, but many UK farmers still think in acres due to tradition.
-Agricultural statistics use hectares, but everyday conversation often uses acres.
+Agricultural statistics use hectares, while everyday conversation often uses acres.

 No comments yet.
 Be the first to comment!